 On the one hand, “addiction” and “addict” are just words.
 Relative, ultimately empty labels that, really, could apply to any of us humans.
 Even when they do apply, they still aren’t ALL of who we are.

 On the other hand, exploring these words and what they mean can help us better understand something that’s off – something that needs healing.

 That’s why I offer you this definition…then ask you to take another look.

-When I work with clients, exploring them is a ongoing process involving mindful investigation of physiological, mental-emotional and behavioral patterns.
+When I work with clients, exploring them is an ongoing process involving mindful investigation of physiological, mental-emotional and behavioural patterns.

-I’d love to hear how this working definition lands with you.
+Meanwhile, I’d love to hear how this definition of addiction lands with you.
 Please share, if you’d like!